2nd Workshop on Knowledge-Intensive Multimodal Reasoning

 Dual Submission and Non-Archival Policy

 Submissions under review at other venues will be accepted, provided they do not breach any dual-submission or anonymity policies of those venues.
-Submissions will not be indexed or have archival proceedings.
-We welcome ICCV 25, EMNLP 25, ICLR 26, AAAI 26 submissions.
+Accepted papers will not be indexed or have archival proceedings.

 Student Registration Grant

-We are excited to offer a limited number of free full conference, "student early" registrations for ICCV 2025, exclusively for full-time students attending in person.
+We are excited to offer a limited number of free full conference, "student early" registrations for CVPR 2026, exclusively for full-time students attending in person.
 This initiative aims to support early-career researchers while fostering diversity, equity, and inclusion (DEI) in the academic community.

 Selection Criteria